 Remodel, clean, and organize.

 What’s the first thing anyone does when they put their home on the market?
 They spruce things up and make sure everything is in its right place.
-Yet, in business, that’s rarely considered.
-A well-maintained facility will get the best price.
-Even businesses that lease space can benefit from a thorough cleaning and organization to convey a feeling of quality and efficiency.
+Yet, in business, that’s rarely a consideration.
+A well-maintained facility, however, will fetch the best price.
+Even businesses that lease space can benefit from thorough cleaning and organization to convey a feeling of quality and efficiency.

 Keep these important intangible assets in mind if you’re looking to sell your business.
 They convey a value that financial statements alone do not.
 If you are looking to sell, make a plan.
 Start working on the intangibles well in advance of putting your business on the market.
 For many business owners, they reach a point where they burn out and psychologically retire early before a sale is made.
 It’s important to work to keep your focus right until the sale is complete.

-Finally, when the time to put your business on the market arrives, consider lining up key specialists who will help you make the most of the sale – an attorney, an accountant, and a business intermediary to name a few.
+Finally, when the time to put your business on the market arrives, consider lining up key specialists who will help you make the most of the sale, such as an attorney, an accountant, and a business intermediary to name a few.
+Selecting a benefits broker for your business will help make the process much easier, put your business in front of more potential buyers, and make the transition much smoother.
 Remember, you only have one chance to sell your business, so you want to do it right.